 Insert the New Bulb

-With the old bulb removed, replace with a new bulb and fold the metal prongs back over the plastic cover.
+With the old bulb removed, replace it with a new bulb and fold the metal filaments back over the plastic base.

-Insert the new bulb into the open slot in the light string, making sure it is secure.
+Insert the light into the open slot in the string, making sure it is secure.
+Attach the base to the tab on the socket, if necessary.

 Plug the String Back In

-Plug your lights back in and your new bulb should be working.
+Plug your lights back in and your new light should be working.

 Tip

-Many string lights come with a small bag of spare bulbs.
-Tape or staple this bag near the string’s plug to keep them handy if you need a replacement.
+Many string lights come with a small bag of spare bulbs or bulbs already installed in bases.
+Tape this bag near the string’s plug to keep them handy if you need a replacement.

 Replacing a Fuse in Holiday String Lights

-If the whole string of lights isn’t working, and the outlet is okay, then you may have a burned out fuse in your light string.
-Follow these next steps on how to change a fuse in Christmas tree lights.
+If the whole string of lights isn’t working and the outlet is okay, then you may have a burned-out fuse in your light string.
+Replacing fuses in Christmas lights isn’t difficult.
+Follow these next steps on how to change a fuse in Christmas lights.

 Open the Fuse Cover

-Before starting, make sure your lights are not plugged in.
-Slide open the fuse box, typically located just beside the string light plug.
+Before you begin, make sure your lights aren’t plugged in.
+Use a small screwdriver to slide the fuse box open.
+The fuse box is typically located on the string light plug.

 Remove the Old Fuses